uuaxe/dipzy/README.md

 - Levels of persistant data: 1) Bot 2) Chat 3) User
 - Command handlers are unable to access variables outside of the function
-- Command hanlders usually take two arguments: update and context
+- Command handlers usually take two arguments: update and context
 - Error handlers receive the raised TelegramError object in error
 - Bot sends message to specified chat IDs